 As with most broadleaf deciduous trees, birch can be grown as great informal upright trees.
 They are often found this way in nature, as a single tree with some gentle movement in the trunk.

 When growing an informal upright birch the angle of the branches is significant.
-You can take two approaches - the more traditional Japanese model where branches are angled downwards, similar to a pine tree, or the more natural-looking method of angling branches upwards.
+You can take two approaches - the more traditional Japanese model where branches are angled downwards, similar to a pine bonsai, or the more natural-looking method of angling branches upwards.

 There is no right or wrong answer to this.
 It will depend entirely on your taste and on the material you are working with.
 Some trees have a wild feel to them which suits a natural look, while others are suited to the more toned-down Japanese aesthetic.